pygame-community/pygame-ce/docs/reST/ref/music.rst

    The returned time only represents how long the music has been playing; it does not take into account any starting position offsets.

+   Returns -1 if ``get_pos`` failed due to music not playing.

+   :returns: milliseconds (or -1 if failed)
+   :rtype: int

+   .. versionchanged:: 2.3.2 Returns -1 if getting pos failed due to nothing having
+                        been played yet

    .. ## pygame.mixer.music.get_pos ##

 .. function:: queue